theogiraudet/Bookshelf/docs/modules/bitwise.md

   **Return | Score `$bitwise.two_complement bs.out`**: The two's complement of the number.
 ```

-*Compute and display the two's complement of -12:*
+*Example: Compute and display the two's complement of -12:*

 ```mcfunction
 # Once
 scoreboard players set $bitwise.two_complement.n bs.in -12